 - EDA Triple Bottom Line Devens Case Study

-The EDA has just released The Triple Bottom Line Tool which was developed by the EDA to help optimize investments for economic, environmental, and social impact – what's referred to as the triple bottom line or TBL.
-Investors, economic development professionals, and decision-makers can use the TBL Tool to evaluate social, economic and environmental investment considerations.
-Devens Eco-Industrial Park redevelopment is featured as a case study as part of this tool because of its triple bottom-line approach to sustainable development.
+The US Economic Development Administration (EDA), in conjunction with Portland State University, the University of Arizona, and The Reinvestment Fund, created The Triple Bottom Line Tool to help optimize investments for economic, environmental, and social impact – what's referred to as the triple bottom line or TBL.
+Throughout 2012-2014, investors, economic development professionals, and decision-makers were able to use the TBL Tool to evaluate social, economic and environmental investment considerations.
+Devens, as an Eco-Industrial Park redevelopment project, was featured as a case study as part of this tool because of its triple bottom-line approach to sustainable development.
 Devens is the only case study that spans all six of the economic development types listed in the TBL case studies.
-Click here to view the Devens case study or follow the TBL link above to view the entire case study on the website and try out the TBL tool!
+Click here to view the Devens case study.
+Funding for the TBL Tool (http://www.tbltool.org/) expired in Late 2014 so the tool is currently not active but the Devens case study is still a great example of the triple-bottom-line successes of the redevelopment of Devens to date.
+For more information on Devens redevelopment, contact firstname.lastname@example.org.

 - Devens Goes from Khaki to Green: Public/Private Partnership Benefits Former Army Base